impress/impress.js/README.md

 * API changed, so that `impress()` function no longer automatically initialize presentation; new method called `init` was added to API and it should be used to start the presentation
-* event `impress-init` is triggered on root presentation element (`#impress` by default) when presentation is initialized
+* event `impress:init` is triggered on root presentation element (`#impress` by default) when presentation is initialized
 * new CSS classes were added: `impress-disabled` is added to body element by the impress.js script and it's changed to `impress-enabled` when `init()` function is called
-* events added when step is entered and left - custom `impress-step-enter` and `impress-step-leave` events are triggered on step elements and can be handled like any other DOM events (with `addEventListener`)
+* events added when step is entered and left - custom `impress:stepenter` and `impress:stepleave` events are triggered on step elements and can be handled like any other DOM events (with `addEventListener`)
 * additional `past`, `present` and `future` classes are added to step elements
     - `future` class appears on steps that were not yet visited